slicertrack/slicertrack.github.io/index.md

 - A set of cine MR images
 - A segmentation of the ROI
 - The transformation data reflects the amount of displacement of the ROI expressed in the DICOM coordinate system.
-It can be in csv, txt, xlsx or xls format
+It can be in csv, txt, xlsx or xls format.

 ![Slicer Track Inputs](resources/screenshots/ST_inputs.png)